 The French utilize a brisk but light handshake.
 This means you should expect a loose grip with only one or two movements.
 Using a firm American-style handshake is likely to leave a Frenchman feeling overpowered or inferior.
 Shaking hands is customary in French business culture.

 La bise (or the kiss) is generally used only between a woman and a man or between women once there is an established business relationship.
 When you kiss, you don’t actually kiss the other person’s cheek, but rather lightly touch cheeks and kiss the air.
 Although two kisses is most common, it can be as high as five.
 The number of kisses depends on the region in France.
-This table shows how many kisses you can expect by region.
+This map shows how many kisses you can expect by region.
 If in doubt, let Les Français lead.
 If, as a woman, you do not feel comfortable kissing cheeks with a man, you can politely offer your hand for a handshake.

 Studying French gestures is also important because they use different gestures (many are opposite) from other societies and cultures around the world.
 For example, a thumbs up means ‘okay’ or ‘good’ in many Anglo-Saxon countries, but in France it means ‘nothing’, ‘worthless’ or ‘zero’.